 Here are some examples of when our parents have joined in with our learning:

 We have the opportunity to engage in enrichment activities too.
 For example, in Reception we bake in our key worker groups.
-So far we have made cakes, biscuits and pizzas!
+Last year, we made cakes, biscuits and pizzas!
 Everyone in the EYFS had the opportunity to learn how to sew too.

 Important Days - Reception

-- Homework will be given out on Friday and must be returned by Wednesday.
+- Homework will be given out on Wednesday and must be returned by the following Monday.
 If your child needs help with their homework, please speak with their class teacher before the return day.

-- We will send home two reading books per week which we will change on a Friday.
+- There will be a reading information evening on Thursday 20th September (15:45).
+Reading books will be given out at this session and will be changed every Monday thereafter..
 Please ensure that you have left a comment in the reading record each time your child reads at home.